virotosh/simulateGamePlayer/README.md

 Problem settings: Bots are easy to detect due to stereotype movements e.g., predefined coordinates (X,Y)

-Aim: simulate the movements of game players to make bots move or walk like humans.
+Aim: simulate the walks/moves of game players to make bots walk somewhat like humans.

 Train sequences of moves